 Lawyers should lead their communities by serving them.
 In my practice, I serve my clients’ needs, serve our community, and serve the cause of justice above all else.
 This means relentlessly seeking the truth and pursuing perfection in all that I do.
 I hunt for the connections others might miss and leave no angle unexplored when working on case.
 I make every effort to see the world a little differently, so that I can see your case differently.

-Heather McElroy has represented both businesses and individuals in complex litigation matters for nearly a decade.
+Heather McElroy has represented both businesses and individuals in complex litigation matters.
 She has significant trial experience in high-stakes antitrust, trade-secret, employment, breach-of-contract, class-action, and financial litigation.
 While she loves trying cases, Ms. McElroy has also had great success developing creative legal strategies for obtaining early resolutions where it serves her clients’ best interests.
 Known for her creative thinking and problem solving skills, Ms. McElroy works tirelessly to craft creative arguments and draft winning briefs to secure victories for her clients.
 She does not let outdated legal precedents stand in her way.

 Ms. McElroy also has significant appellate experience and has drafted appellate briefs or argued appeals before the Minnesota Court of Appeals, the United States Court of Appeals for the Eighth Circuit, the United States Court of Appeals for the Ninth Circuit, the Federal Circuit, and the United States Supreme Court.